DevJessParker/data-structures-and-algorithms/javascript/trees/__tests__/readme.md

 - Can return from an InOrder traversal.
 - Can return from a PostOrder traversal.
 - Can find the max value in a tree.
+- Can perform a breadth-first traversal of a tree.